How Can Death Be a Motivator?

 So what if you knew when you were going to die, what would you change?
 How can the certainty of death propel you into creating your life with primal satisfaction?
 What is one thing you could do today—one thing—that would move you closer to your bigger life vision?

 Steve Jobs was one in a million.
 The truth is, however, many of us are gifted with talents and skills the world needs now more than ever, but we often let our thinking get in the way of our dreams.
-What would you do differently if you were looking at life the way Steve Jobs did?
+What would you do differently if you knew nothing could stop you?

 “The only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it.”